jkswin/TransformerFromScratch/README.md

 With each component I have additionally explored other rabbit-holes and scratch built those here too.
 It is now my default repo for making scratch-implementations for learning purposes/when I'm bored.

-If I've explicitly used other peoples work as inspiration it'll be mentioned at the top of the file or with the appropriate function etc.
+If I've explicitly used other people's work as inspiration it'll be mentioned at the top of the file or with the appropriate function etc.

 ![scratch](md_resources/scratch.png)